 Born in Oxford, U.K., Nicholas has lived in New York since 1983.
 He read History at the University of Oxford.
 Having spent much of his formative years travelling to Venice, Nicholas speaks Italian and returns to the lagoons every Spring to teach art history on the John Hall Venice course.

-Yuan Fang began her career in the Old Master Paintings department at Christie’s New York in 2014, before moving to Hong Kong as the first Asia-based specialist member of the team.
-She spearheaded educational initiatives across China and worked closely with new private and institutional clients, which resulted in a significant regional growth in the market.
-She left Christie’s to work with Nicholas Hall in July 2016.
+Yuan Fang is the business partner of Nicholas Hall.
+Her career began in the Old Master Paintings department at Christie’s New York in 2014, before relocating to Hong Kong as the founding member and first Asia-based specialist for the Old Masters and 19th Century Art department.
+She spearheaded educational initiatives across China and worked closely with new private and institutional clients, which resulted in a noticeable regional growth.

-Yuan holds an M.A. in Art History and Archeology from Columbia University, and received her dual bachelor’s degree in Art History and Chemistry from Duke University.
-Her areas of interest include Early Netherlandish art, art theory and criticism, and painting conservation.
-A native of Hangzhou, Yuan spent her childhood in China and the UK.
+Yuan holds an M.A. in Art History and Archeology from Columbia University and a dual bachelor’s degree in Art History and Chemistry from Duke University.
+As part of her training she studied in Italy and the Low Countries and worked in a painting conservation studio in Florence.
+Her interest extends to theory and criticism, as well as the early history of the art market.
+A native of Hangzhou, Yuan grew up between China and the UK.
 She speaks Mandarin.